 Call the boat a freak, anything you like, but we cannot handicap ourselves, even if our boat is only fit for the junk heap the day after the race.

-It was a best of five series in New York Harbor.
+The challenge featured a series of five races in New York Harbor.
 Hundreds of thousands of spectators streamed into New York for the races, buying tickets on a fleet of excursion steamers.
 The race was more than a race.
 It was a matter of national pride.

-Reliance won the first three races, the third so decisively that Shamrock III was forced to retire.
+Reliance won the first three races, the third so decisively that Shamrock III retired.

-Lipton, as always, was a gracious loser.
+Lipton, as always, lost graciously.
 He would go on to lose his next two challenges.
 In 1930, the American people presented him with a gold cup for his good sportsmanship.